 Table of Contents

-Minimum system requirements to install MacOS X on Virtualbox are: (It will help run macOS High Sierra or later versions without any problem.)
+Minimum system requirements to install macOS X on Virtualbox are: (It will help run macOS High Sierra or later versions without any problem.)

 - Minimum 2 GB memory (Recommended 8GB or higher)